Some four-year degree courses involve a sandwich/placement year in industry that is an assessed part of the course.

 If you receive the Maintenance Loan and/or any of the additional grants on the basis of being an EEA Migrant Worker and you stop your usual work or reduce your weekly hours in order to undertake your work placement year, your entitlement to continue to receive SFE funding will be affected.
 SFE may no longer consider you to be an EEA migrant worker, because the work you do whilst on your placement may be seen as being a part of your course.
 You can still apply for the SFE EU Tuition Fee Loan as an EEA national.
 Contact Student Advice to discuss this further.

-You are permitted to take a placement year on your Tier 4 Visa as long as the placement is an integral and assessed part of your course.
+You are permitted to take a placement year on your Student Visa as long as the placement is an integral and assessed part of your course.
 Once you have a placement arranged and confirmed, you will be officially transferred from the 3-year course to the 4-year course which includes an integral placement year and you will need to extend your visa to complete your course.

 Contact Student Advice to check where/when you should apply for this visa extension.
 You may have to apply before you start your placement and you may have to apply outside of the UK.

 Other financial help

 If you are normally eligible for Student Finance England funding (not just the EU Tuition Fee loan) you can apply to the Living Expenses Support Scheme (LESS) during your placement year.
 Find out more on the LESS webpage.